remarkablegames/remarkablegames.github.io/_posts/2024/2024-06-10-setup-renpy-cli-github-actions.md

         run: renpy-launcher web_build . --destination dist
 ```

-> `renpy-launcher` is only available for Linux/macOS and is not available for Windows.
+> `renpy-launcher` is only available on Linux/macOS and is not available on Windows.

 ## Resources